Cruz Azul: 2008–2013: Series of runner-ups and last-minute losses

-2014–2020: Revival and modern challenges
+2014–2020: Sixth CONCACAF title and playoff struggles

 On 23 April 2014, Cruz Azul won its sixth CONCACAF Champions League title after defeating Toluca, securing the club's first trophy in 17 years.
 The victory qualified Cruz Azul for the 2014 FIFA Club World Cup, where the team finished in fourth place.

 Between the Apertura 2014 and Clausura 2017 tournaments, Cruz Azul failed to qualify for the liguilla playoffs for six consecutive seasons.
 The club returned to the playoffs in the Apertura 2017 but was eliminated in the quarter-finals by América on aggregate after a 0–0 draw, with América advancing due to higher seeding.
 On 27 November 2017, the club announced that manager Paco Jémez would not renew his contract for the following season.

 In the Clausura 2018, Cruz Azul finished in 12th place and did not qualify for the playoffs.
 The club also placed last in its Copa MX group.

-On 7 May 2018, sporting director Eduardo de la Torre left the club and was replaced by Ricardo Peláez, formerly of América.
+On 7 May 2018, sporting director Eduardo de la Torre left the club and was replaced by Ricardo Peláez.
 Later that year, Cruz Azul won the Apertura 2018 Copa MX, defeating Monterrey 2–0 in the final.
 In the same tournament, the club reached the Liga MX final once again, facing América in a rematch of the Clausura 2013 final.
-The first-leg ended 0–0, and América won the second-leg 2–0, extending Cruz Azul's league title drought.
+The first-leg ended in a 0–0 draw, and América won the second-leg 2–0, extending Cruz Azul's league title drought.

 In May 2020, club president Guillermo Álvarez Cuevas was indicted on multiple charges, including tax fraud, racketeering, and money laundering.
 An arrest warrant was issued on 26 July for Álvarez and other board members for alleged ties to organized crime.
-He resigned from his position in August 2020 after more than three decades as club president. Álvarez remained a fugitive for over four years before being arrested in Mexico City on 16 January 2025 and transferred to the Penal del Altiplano federal prison.
+He resigned from his position in August 2020 after more than three decades as club president.

 On 6 December 2020, Cruz Azul played Pumas UNAM in the Guardianes 2020 semi-finals.
 Despite winning the first-leg 4–0, Cruz Azul lost the second-leg by the same scoreline.
-With the aggregate score level at 4–4, Pumas UNAM advanced to the final due to their higher placement in the regular season standings, in accordance by the competition's tiebreaker rules.
+With the aggregate score level at 4–4, Pumas UNAM advanced to the final due to their higher seeding in the regular season standings.